 We spin numerous daydreams per waking hour, but when absorbed in a good story—when we watch a favourite movie or read a captivating novel —we experience zero daydreams.

 You see, demands for our attention are everywhere.
-Our attention is actually becoming a woefully scarce resource because it’s so much in demand.
+Our focus is a woefully scarce resource because it’s so much in demand.
 And to thrive in this ‘attention economy’, to get your message across so it resonates with your audience, and it does what you want them to do, you must be a good storyteller!

-A daily element of your leadership role, and one of many of your leadership skills and qualities, is your ability to motivate your people to reach certain goals, and to achieve this you must engage with their emotions.
-Now don’t get me wrong, citing facts and figures is important as there needs to be substance behind the message.
-But the crucial part is to create meaning in what your people do, how they do it and why they do it.
+A daily element of your leadership role and one of many of your leadership skills and qualities is your ability to motivate your people to reach certain goals.
+To achieve this, you must engage with their emotions.
+Now don’t get me wrong, citing facts and figures is important as there needs to be the substance behind the message.
+But the crucial part is to create meaning in what your people do, how they do it, and why they do it.
 Your ultimate goal is to make them feel inspired, energised and motivated to deliver their best work.

-The first is conventional rhetoric, which is what most people are trained in.
-It’s an intellectual process, and in the business world it usually consists of a PowerPoint slide presentation in which the leaders of the organisation say something along the lines of… “Here is our company’s biggest challenge, and here is what we need to do to prosper.”
+The first is conventional rhetoric, which is the approach most people adopt.
+It’s an intellectual process, and in the business world, it usually consists of a powerpoint slide presentation in which the leaders of the organisation say something similar to “Here is our company’s biggest challenge, and here is what we need to do to prosper.”

-This positioning slide is then followed by numerous other slides illustrating statistics, facts and data all with the goal of building the case as to why this is the company’s biggest challenge and why we need to do xyz in order to prosper.
-Sounds good so far…you’re building your case and validating your course of action.
+Numerous other slides illustrating statistics support this positioning slide, facts and data all to build the case as to why this is the company’s biggest challenge and why we need to “XYZ’ to prosper.
+Sounds good so far.
+You’re building your case and validating your course of action.

 But there are two challenges with this approach.

-First, your people will have their own set of statistics, facts and data drawn from their own personal experiences and interactions, and their view of the world might not be the same as yours.
-As you’re trying to persuade them to your way of thinking they’re arguing and disagreeing with you in their heads.
+First, your people will have their own set of statistics, facts and data all drawn from their personal experiences and interactions.
+Their view of the world might not be the same as yours, and as you’re sharing your facts and figures, trying to persuade them to your way of thinking, they’re sub-consciously arguing and disagreeing with you in their heads.

-Remember, you can memorise data and facts, but to have it change opinion and behaviour you need a story.
+You can memorise data and facts, but to have it change opinion and behaviour, you need to share a story.

 The second approach to persuade people, and ultimately a much more powerful way, is by uniting an idea with an emotion.
 And the best way to achieve that is by telling a compelling story.

 In a story, you weave in all the key facts and figures (note the word ‘key’), but these are simply the supporting characters of your story.
 Your lead character is the reason why you’re telling the story in the first place, what got you to this point in the first place.
-This will arouse your listener’s emotions and energy.
+Getting this right will arouse your listener’s emotions and energy.

-One of passion…why you’re so passionate for this company / product / new opportunity to succeed, drawing from your personal experiences.
-Or, it could be…
+One of passion…why you’re so passionate about this company/product/new opportunity to succeed, drawing from your personal experiences.

-A cautionary tale…where something bad happened because action wasn’t taken and you don’t want to make the same mistake.
-Or, it could be…
+A cautionary tale…where something terrible happened because the action wasn’t taken and you don’t want to make the same mistake.